hrishihpatel/Rest/README.md

 * PUT — update a specific resource (by id)
 * DELETE — remove a specific resource by id

-You can learn more abou these HTTP methods in the following document:
+You can learn more about these HTTP methods in the following document:
 * [HTTP Methods](HTTPMethods.md)

 # Choosing an HTTP Status Code and Standalization